mturk/svcbatch/docs/examples/apachetomcat.md

 ```

 #### Step 2:
-Create service by opening command prompt with Administrator
+Create a service by opening command prompt with Administrator
 privileges inside your `tomcat/bin` directory

 ```cmd